alexisakers/alternate-icons/README.md

 To set up AlternateIcons as an Xcode build phase, do the following:

-1. Create a new Xcode asset catalog to store your icons, and **do not add it to your target**.
+1. Add your main icon to your main asset catalog.

-2. Add your primary and alternate app icons to this asset catalog, using the '*New iOS App Icon*' template.
+2. Create a new Xcode asset catalog to store your icons, and **do not add it to your target**.

-    **NOTE**: The primary icon needs to be named `AppIcon`.
+> **NOTE** In this example, we'll name the catalog "AlternateIcons"

-3. If you're currently using an asset catalog to store your primary icon, in the General section of your project target, select 'Do not use Asset Catalog' in the App Icon Source setting.
+3. Add your alternate app icons to this asset catalog, using the '*New iOS App Icon*' template.

 4. In the Build Phases section of your project target, add a new Run Script phase.
 The script should be: